-- St Thomas' is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use policies and online safety policy. - St Thomas' will review the effectiveness of our procedures periodically to keep up with evolving cybercrime technologies. - Carol Brooker, a member of the senior leadership team and Gillian Milroy, chair of governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Chevening (St Botolph's) CE Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils/students.
+Further information can be found in data protection/information security and acceptable use policies. - Chevening (St Botolph's) CE Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Karen Minnis, Nadeem Qureshi, members of the senior leadership team and Tom Bailey, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.